canonical/superset-k8s-operator/documentation/tutorial/04-deploy-superset.md

 Now it's time to deploy Charmed Superset and add relations to supporting charms.

 Charmed Superset has three primary functions:
-1. Web server and UI.
+1. Web server and User Interface (UI).
 2. Worker for handling asynchronous queries.
 3. Beat scheduler for scheduling tasks.